UrSok/CodingBattles/README.md

 # Coding Battles
-A platform for challenging your others in a coding battle.
+A platform for challenging others in a coding battle.

 # Configurations
 ## Settings file